overmindtech/terraform-example/README.md

 Please note: You are unable to view the change in Overmind as it is a change tied to our personal account.

+# Demo Branches

+This repository contains multiple demo branches, each configured to demonstrate Overmind's integration with different Terraform execution platforms.
+To demo a specific platform, open a pull request against the corresponding branch:

+- **`main`** - Demonstrates Overmind integration with **GitHub Actions**.
+This is the default branch and shows how Overmind analyzes Terraform changes in GitHub Actions workflows.

+- **`demo/spacelift`** - Demonstrates Overmind integration with **Spacelift**.
+Open a PR against this branch to see how Overmind works with Spacelift's Terraform execution environment.

+- **`demo/env0`** - Demonstrates Overmind integration with **env0** (formerly Zero).
+Open a PR against this branch to see how Overmind analyzes changes executed through env0.

+- **`demo/tfc`** - Demonstrates Overmind integration with **Terraform Cloud**.
+Open a PR against this branch to see how Overmind works with Terraform Cloud's execution environment.

+Each branch is configured with the appropriate CI/CD setup for its respective platform, allowing you to see how Overmind provides impact analysis and blast radius reporting regardless of which tool executes your Terraform code.

 # Forking this repo

 If you would like to use this repo as an example.
 Follow these steps: